Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Experiments

-We examine our approach in three time series datasets under the well-accepted linear evaluation protocol.
-Table \ref{table:linear_evaluation} shows that DBPM consistently improves the performance of the InfoNCE baseline.
-Meanwhile, when equipped with DBPM, the performance of both SimCLR and TSTCC are boosted by a non-trivial margin.
-For example, after applying DBPM, the accuracy of SimCLR is increased from 77.25 to 77.59 in Sleep-EDF, while the AUPRC of TSTCC is improved from 92.63 to 93.22 in HAR.
-Furthermore, when comparing DBPM with RINCE, we find that DBPM outperforms RINCE in almost all experiments and brings larger performance gains to both baseline and state-of-the-art methods.
-There are two potential explanations for this phenomenon.
-Firstly, RINCE only addresses the problem of faulty positive pairs, whereas in the context of time series contrastive learning, noisy positive pairs can also undermine the models' performance.
-Moreover, RINCE penalizes all positive pairs with large losses at each training epoch, which could result in an over-penalization.
-For example, some pairs generated by stronger augmentation while maintaining their original identity can indeed benefit contrastive learning \cite{tian2020makes,wang2022contrastive}, though they may have relatively larger losses at certain training epochs.
+When comparing DBPM with RINCE, we observed that DBPM is more reliable and consistently outperforms RINCE across most experiments, providing larger performance enhancements to baselines.
+This is largely because: first, RINCE only addresses the problem of faulty positive pairs, whereas in the context of time series contrastive learning, noisy positive pairs can also undermine the models' performance; second, RINCE simply penalizes all positive pairs with large losses at each training iteration, which could result in an over-penalization.
+For example, some pairs generated by stronger augmentation while maintaining their original identity can indeed benefit contrastive learning \citep{tian2020makes,wang2022contrastive}, though they may have relatively larger losses at certain training iterations.
 Penalizing such pairs could lead to a sub-optimal performance.
-In contrast, DBPM takes both noisy positive pairs and faulty positive pairs into account, and dynamically identifies them based on historical training behaviors.
+In contrast, DBPM takes both types of bad pairs into account and dynamically identifies them based on historical training behaviors.
 Therefore, DBPM is more reliable in mitigating negative impacts of bad pairs and thus consistently performs well across all datasets.
+See Appendix \ref{param_threshold} for ablation analysis on \textbf{M} and \textbf{T}.